create2-labs/cafe-discovery/README.md

 # NATS configuration
 export NATS_URL=nats://localhost:4222

+# JWT configuration (required for authentication)
+# Note: The service always uses hybrid PQC tokens (EdDSA + ML-DSA-65)
+# JWT_SECRET is kept for API compatibility but not used for token signing
+export JWT_SECRET=your-secret-key-here

 # Moralis API (required for wallet scanning features)
 # Get your API key from https://moralis.io